josgraha/oneclickui-local/README.md

 This is a testbed for running [TheBloke's OneClickUI for docker LLM](https://github.com/TheBlokeAI/dockerLLM) in a local docker environment.

-This allows for testing configurations before creating a [RunPod](https://runpod.io) template.
+This allows for testing configurations before using a [RunPod](https://runpod.io) template.

 ## QuickStart